doris-lessing/Lulu_Zhou.github.io/index.md

 ### Projects in progress

 1. Analysis of blockchain attacks based on reinforcement learning
-  * This project aims to analyse the resilience of the bitcoin system to selfish mining attack using MDP model and simulation.
+  * This project aims to analyse the resilience of the bitcoin system to several attacks using MDP model and simulation.
   * ![View the project](https://github.com/doris-lessing/Selfish-Mining-Simulator)

-2. Social network analysis in chinese rural primary schools
+2. Social network analysis in Chinese rural primary schools
   * We collected questionnaires about the background and social relationships of 227 primary school students when teaching as volunteers.
 This project focuses on the social network among the students.
   * ![View the project](https://github.com/doris-lessing/social-network-mining)